RomaKulyk/project-running_app/backlog.rst

 TO-DO_19 - create unit test to cover all the functions.

+TO-DO_22 - add possibility to enter running data for certain date.

 TO-D0_20 - find the way to enhance app with Copilot and put it into backlog for V3.0.

 TO-D0_21 - check with pycodestyle for coherence to PEP-8.

-V3.0
+V3.0(SQLite)
 ----------
-TO-DO_22 - add possibility to enter date while input running data.
+TO-DO_17 - update input_data method for different users to have different running_data.csv file.
+SQLite is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.

 TO-DO_23 - update input_data function to allow enter only reasonable data into the QLineEdit fields for password and login.

+TO-DO_24 - As a user of an app I would like to have possibility to see the running data from five last runs.

 GIT-COMMANDS
 -------------------------------------